methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-02-17-vagrant-adding-a-second-hard-drive.md

     - Vagrant
   redirect_from:
     - /vagrant-adding-a-second-hard-drive
+excerpt: "I was just working on some Vagrant lab stuff and had a need to spin up a Vagrant node with more than one hard drive.
+So I turned to google and did some..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I was just working on some Vagrant lab stuff and had a need to spin up a Vagrant node with more than one hard drive.
 So I turned to google and